Clicky

 Burkhead, Noel M. (2012).
 Extinction Rates in North American Freshwater Fishes, 1900–2010.
 BioScience 62(9): 798-808.

 Hern, Tyler Russell.
 (2011).
 Rediscovering the Maryland Darter (Etheostoma sellare).
-Thesis submitted to the Graduate College of Marshall University in partial fulfillment of the requirements for the Degree of Masters of Science, 157 pp. [documents an unsuccessful attempt to relocate the species]
+Masters Thesis, Graduate College of Marshall University, Huntington, West Virginia.
+157 pp. [documents an unsuccessful attempt to relocate the species]

 Hubbs, C.L. and J.D.
 Black.
 (1940).
 Percid fishes related to Poecilichthys variatus, with description of three new forms.
 Mus.
 Zool.
 Univ.
 Mich.
 Occ.
 Pap.
 No. 416.
 33 pp.